USA

 Working depth

-The maximum working depth provided by the unit.
-In cultivators with non-replaceable cutters, this parameter is determined primarily by the diameter of the cutter, in walk-behind tractors designed for active cutters (see below) - by design features (in such models, even high power does not guarantee a large working depth).
+The maximum processing depth provided by the unit.
+In cultivators with non-replaceable cutters, this parameter is determined primarily by the cutter diameter, in walk-behind tractors designed for active cutters (see below) - by design features (in such models, even high power does not guarantee a large working depth).
 The most limited indicator in modern walk-behind tractors is up to 20 cm, and a value from 21 to 25 cm can be called small.
-However, often even such opportunities are quite enough.
-Depth from 26 to 30 cm already provides quite extensive opportunities, and the most advanced models are able to “bite into the ground” by more than 30 cm.
+However, often even such capabilities are quite sufficient.
+A depth of 26 to 30 cm already provides quite extensive capabilities, and the most advanced models are capable of "biting into the ground" more than 30 cm.

-Be that as it may, the optimal depth of processing depends on the type and condition of the soil, as well as the crops for which the soil is being prepared; detailed recommendations on this subject can be found in special sources.
+In any case, the optimal processing depth depends on the type and condition of the soil, as well as the crops for which the soil is being prepared; detailed recommendations on this matter can be found in specialized sources.
 So it does not always make sense to look for a model with maximum depth - especially since such capabilities require high power.
-Also note that in many units the depth can be adjusted.
+It should also be noted that in many units the depth can be adjusted.

 Number of gears